FREQUENTLY ASKED QUESTIONS

 > How do I book a trip?

 Simply send us an email (you can use the form here) telling us which trip you are interested in and any other questions you may have and we will get straight back to you with details.
-You are required to pay a deposit of 10% to reserve a place after which you need to pay the remaining 90% at least 6 weeks prior to departure to confirm the place (please see our terms and conditions for more detailed information).
+You are required to pay a deposit of 10% to reserve a place after which you need to pay the remaining 90% at least 60 days prior to departure to confirm the place (please see our terms and conditions for more detailed information).

 > Do you do group bookings?

 Yes.
 We offer discounts for groups and can also provide exclusivity of the boat.
 The details vary depending on the particular group booking so please contact us.
 You can read more about group bookings here.